Florence-Martin/Crypto-Tracker/README.md

 - **next-themes**: for effortless theme switching (light/dark mode), enhancing user experience and visual accessibility.

+- **Vitest**: A fast and lightweight testing framework for Vite projects, providing a seamless testing experience with built-in support for TypeScript, JSX, and more.

 This combination of tools allows for the creation of a modern, responsive, and visually appealing user interface, while ensuring a clean and easily maintainable code structure.
 By leveraging these technologies, **Crypto Tracker** delivers an optimal balance between performance, design, and user-centric functionality.

 ## Getting Started